tmysoft/tmy-wordpress/src/readme.txt

 == Upgrade Notice ==

+= 1.3.0 =
+* Live Translation is added.
+It is powered by Google Translate

 = 1.2.0 =
 * Miscellaneous Improvement.

 = 1.1.0 =
 * Miscellaneous Improvement.
 * Machine translation integration